Alabaster: Egypt and the Middle East

+Ancient Roman historian Pliny the Elder, while writing about the origins of precious stones, discusses the Alabastrum stone (alabastrites).
+According to him, this stone derived from a distinct town Alabastrum, located near Upper Egypt's ancient capital Thebes.
+Before that, Herodotus referred to myrrh alabastron (μύρου ἀλάβαστρον) containers for perfumes and oils.
+The name of these containers, very widespread in Egypt and the ancient Mediterranean, was clearly linked with the name of the stone.

 The "Oriental" alabaster was highly esteemed for making small perfume bottles or ointment vases called alabastra; the vessel name has been suggested as a possible source of the mineral name.
 In Egypt, craftsmen used alabaster for canopic jars and various other sacred and sepulchral objects.
 The sarcophagus of Seti I, found in his tomb near Thebes, is on display in Sir John Soane's Museum, London; it is carved in a single block of translucent calcite alabaster from Alabastron.

 Algerian onyx-marble has been quarried largely in the province of Oran.

 Calcite alabaster was quarried in ancient Israel in the cave known as the Twins Cave near Beit Shemesh.
 Herod used this alabaster for baths in his palaces.

 North America

 In Mexico, there are famous deposits of a delicate green variety at La Pedrara, in the district of Tecali, near Puebla.
 Onyx-marble occurs also in the district of Tehuacán and at several localities in the US including California, Arizona, Utah, Colorado and Virginia.